hikuley/absence-calculator/docker/README.md

 If you prefer to run Docker commands directly:

-1. Make sure you have the required CSV file in place:
+1. Make sure you have the required files in place:
    ```
+   server/requirements.txt
    server/data/absence_periods.csv
    ```